1 patient dies, 5 others infected by mold that closed Seattle Children’s hospital operating rooms

 “We will reopen our operating rooms when it is safe to do so,” Bernal wrote in an email.
 Children’s has not yet determined when that will be.

 Bernal told The Times in May that Children’s was contacting 3,000 patients who had surgery in the four months leading up to the May 18 closure and advising them to watch for infection symptoms.
+Symptoms for invasive aspergillosis include a fever, chest pain, coughing up blood and shortness of breath.

 Since May, Children’s has switched to an updated and sanitized air handler, installed a new humidification system, sealed potential sources of air leaks in operating rooms, cleaned all the affected spaces several times and implemented new cleaning processes, Children’s spokesperson Kathryn Mueller wrote in an email to The Times on Sunday.